simpixelated/take-home-assignment-react-simplyrets/README.md

 ## Accessibility Issues

 When running accessibility checks with axe dev tools, it does flag a "serious" issue with the lack of sufficient color contrast, but that's based on the design, so it would be another issue to bring up with the designer.

+### Dependencies

+- Added `jest-fetch-mock` to test the API fetching logic in PropertyListings